andypotatohy/roast/README.md

     roast([],'leadField','simulationTag','MNI152leadField')

 This will automatically generate all the lead field data on the MNI152 head required by `roast_target()` to perform targeting on this head.
 The candidate electrodes are the 74 electrodes following the 1010 system (2 electrodes on the ear are removed), and you can find their names in a separate text file under ROAST root directory (`elec72.loc`).
 Note generating the lead field data will usually take a lot of time (half day to a day depending on the MRI resolution and machine specs).
-You'll get warning message the first time you run this asking you for confirmation, so be patient to get the lead field for targeting.
+You'll get a warning message the first time you run this asking you for confirmation, so be patient to get the lead field for targeting.

 Note you can still config most of the options in ROAST even though you're generating the lead field.
-Options that are still usable when generating lead field are: `T2`, `meshOptions`, `simulationTag`, `resampling`, `zeroPadding`, and `conductivities`.
-All the options on electrodes (`capType`, `elecType`, `elecSize`, `elecOri`) cannot be used and will be set to the defaults for generating lead field, i.e., `capType` will be set to `1010`, `elecType` will be set to `disc`, `elecSize` will be set to `[6mm 2mm]`, `elecOri` will be set to `[]`.
+Options that are still usable when generating the lead field are: `T2`, `meshOptions`, `simulationTag`, `resampling`, `zeroPadding`, and `conductivities`.
+All the options on electrodes (`capType`, `elecType`, `elecSize`, `elecOri`) cannot be used and will be set to the defaults for generating the lead field, i.e., `capType` will be set to `1010`, `elecType` will be set to `disc`, `elecSize` will be set to `[6mm 2mm]`, `elecOri` will be set to `[]`.

 If the input MRI has 1 mm isotropic resolution, then results from using `leadField` as the recipe can be loaded into the [Soterix software HD-Explore and HD-Targets](https://soterixmedical.com/research/software).
 If the input MRI does not have 1 mm isotropic resolution but you turn on the `resampling` option, the generated lead field can also be readable by Soterix software.